falcopackages/falco-cli/docs/guides/tips_and_extra.rst

 for example as part of your production server setup process.
 For more details on this, read the ``createsuperuser`` `command documentation <https://docs.djangoproject.com/en/dev/ref/django-admin/#django-admin-createsuperuser>`_.

 .. code-block:: text
-    :caption: In your OS environment variables
+    :caption: In your OS environment variables or a .env file

     DJANGO_SUPERUSER_EMAIL=your_email@example.com
     DJANGO_SUPERUSER_PASSWORD=a_secure_password

+You can set these environment variables on your local computer to easily create the same superuser with the same credentials for all your projects for your development needs.

 .. code-block:: bash
     :caption: Create a superuser